February 1st 2019

 127 Brunswick Street, Fitzroy

-GLOBE Focus On is a series of quarterly events that focus on Lesbian, Bisexual, Trans and Queer women and non-binary and gender non-conforming people.
+GLOBE Focus on Women is a series of quarterly events focused on key topics of discussion for Lesbian, Bisexual, Trans and Queer women.

-After the incredible success of our inaugural Focus On… event, GLOBE is extremely excited to bring you Focus on Print – exploring Queer people in Print.
+After the incredible success of our inaugural Focus on Women event in 2018, GLOBE is extremely excited to bring you Focus on Print – exploring Queer people in Print.

 Join us in February as our insightful LBTQ and non-binary speakers discuss how they became writers and journalists, how writing has challenged them and how their queerness influences their writing.